Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 - Mask walls and floors

 Use a finishing sander to sand the shelves and inside panels.
-I really like the Makita orbital sander for sanding flat surfaces.
+I really like the Makita orbital sander for sanding flat surfaces and the 3M Softback sanding sponges.
 Molding and trim around the shelves can be sanded with sandpaper.
 Don't use sandpaper that's too rough.
 All you need is 220-grit sandpaper to remove the surface gloss from the existing finish.

 For built-in shelving, the cracks between the shelves and the inside walls should be caulked so dark spaces aren't visible after painting.
 Don't use low quality caulk.
-Use elastomeric caulk that's paintable.
-The caulk is more flexible and resists cracking better.
-The caulk usually must dry for about four hours before painting.
-I've used the Sher Max elastomeric caulk from Sherwin Williams with success.
+Use high quality caulk that's paintable and more flexible.
+The caulk must completely dry before painting over it.
+In the past, I used Sher Max elastomeric caulk from Sherwin Williams with good results, but that product has been discontinued.
+The premium caulk from the DAP brand works well.

-Spraying is messy, even a low pressure HVLP sprayer.
+Spraying is messy, even a low-pressure HVLP sprayer.
 Cover the floors below the shelves with cardboard, or masking paper.
-I personally use a leak proof floor protector called X-board for all of my interior spray painting projects.
-Nothing leaks through it.
+I use a leakproof floor protector called X-board for all of my interior spray painting projects.
 Walls around the shelves have to be covered with masking paper.
 Do yourself a favor and pick up the 3M hand masker.
 It's an awesome tool that makes paint prep a lot easier.

 Using a professional HVLP sprayer is the way to go when spraying in tight spaces like shelving.
 Airless sprayers spit paint upon trigger release, as I explained in the beginning of the article, and the heavier output of paint makes it easier to get runs.
 An HVLP sprayer gives you more control over the spray fan and the amount of material being sprayed, so you can bypass paint drips easier.